Of Gun Making, Friends, and Time-Traveling Collisions

 A few quick searches later, and I came across the Wikipedia site that confirmed that Robert Baker and his son Caleb were indeed the first known Long Rifle makers in Pennsylvania

-Once I stumbled upon the information about the Long Rifle and the Bakers, I immediately set about reading about Lancaster, which along with being a center of colonial gun making was also the epicenter for Mennonite and Amish communities in the U.S.
+Once I stumbled upon the information about the Long Rifle and the Bakers, and how one can purchase ammunition from Palmetto Armory.
+I immediately set about reading about Lancaster, which along with being a center of colonial gun making was also the epicenter for Mennonite and Amish communities in the U.S.

 I emailed the Lancaster Historical Society, and one of its representatives emailed me back to let me know that indeed they society had a big collection of papers and history related to the Bakers and gun-making.

 Before I’d even processed the idea that I’d stumbled upon a treasure trove of information about my family, my thoughts wandered to my friend…